stanislaw/cantango_editor/README.md

 ## Important note!

 Cantango is heavily based on CanCan authorization system.
-If you want to have good understanding of how Cantango's permissions rules work we recommend carefully read these sections from CanCan's wiki:
+If you want to have good understanding of how Cantango's permissions rules work we recommend you to read carefully these sections from CanCan's wiki:

 - [Defining
   abilities](https://github.com/ryanb/cancan/wiki/Defining-Abilities)